 To access these sites you must sign up for a free membership in the virtual world, and use a special viewer.
 The Second Life viewer is available here, with a link to their signup page.
 The many virtual worlds in Open Sim are listed here; use the links to find their signup pages.
 To access these worlds, use the Imprudence (Kokua) viewer or the Phoenix Firestorm viewer.

 Click the image to see a larger version.

 This interactive site is a showpiece museum in Second Life, rich in cultural and historical information about the people of Afghanistan.

 The ACS has a beautiful island in Second LIfe, staffed by volunteers who help direct visitors to health resources and in-world survivor support groups.

+Closed.
 The Department of Women’s, Gender and Sexuality Studies at The Ohio State University maintains Minerva, which is open to the public, although teaching areas may sometimes be closed.
 Student work is showcased in various areas of the island, and the open-air auditorium hosts the events of the American Association of University Women’s Virtual Community Project.

 Contact in Second Life: Ellie Brewster